yesnik/mysql-guides/mysql/foreign_keys.md

 -- Query OK, 597870 rows affected (14.43 sec)
 ```

-During running this query it was impossible to insert records in the big table `claims_import`.
+During running this query:

+- we CANNOT insert, update, delete records in the big table `claims_import`
+- we CAN read

 ### With create table query